Failure to Maintain Gamestate

 Definitions and Philosophy: When a player allows other players in the game to make a Gameplay Error and does not indicate this to the other players.

 If the player is determined to be doing this intentionally, a Cheating infraction under Unsporting Conduct should be considered.
-Not pointing out an opponent's triggered abilities does not fall under either this penalty or cheating.

 Examples:

-• A player did not notice that Warrior’s Longsword had dealt an extra point of damage after the opponent’s champion leveled up from a Warrior to an Assassin champion.
+A player did not notice that Warrior’s Longsword had dealt an extra point of damage after the opponent’s champion leveled up from a Warrior to an Assassin champion

 VARIABLE ENFORCEMENT: Failure to Maintain Game State should be met with more leniency at events below the Regional and Store Championship levels.
 In these situations, it is suggested that this penalty is not to be upgraded to a game loss except for severe and irreparable game states that advantage the infracting player.